-TMT will also work with the Fisheries Committee for the West Central Gulf of Guinea and the West Africa Task Force to strengthen the Regional Fisheries Body’s capacity to share and make publicly available national and regional legal frameworks, regional conventions, vessel registers, and other relevant material, through its website and other communication platforms.
+Through the Building Transparency in West Africa project, the Fisheries Committee for the West Central Gulf of Guinea is working with TM-Tracking through the West Africa Task Force to strengthen the Regional Fisheries Body’s capacity to share and make publicly available national and regional legal frameworks, regional conventions, vessel registers, and other relevant material, through its website and other communication platforms.

 Oceans 5 is supporting TM-Tracking (TMT) to shine a light on industrial fisheries operations in and adjacent to African waters and assure coastal States have better access to, and understanding of, relevant fisheries intelligence in their waters and regions.
 Working in cooperation with Global Fishing Watch, the focus is on developing a comprehensive overview of fishing operations active in sub-Saharan African EEZs that have beneficial ownership outside sub-Saharan Africa, examining the legal, business and operational structures that are utilised by international fishing operators, and identifying where the risks exist for illegal fishing and related fisheries crimes.